Dave Roberts (baseball manager): Draft and minor leagues

-Cleveland Indians
+Cleveland Indians (1999–2001)

 In June 1998, Roberts and Tim Worrell were traded to the Cleveland Indians for Gerónimo Berroa.
 Roberts was traded just before the Southern League All-Star Game and played in the game wearing an Indians hat even though the Indians did not have a Southern League team at the time.
 He was assigned to the Akron Aeros of the Eastern League, where he batted .361 in 56 games with 28 steals.
 He was promoted to the Buffalo Bisons, the Indians' Triple-A team in the International League, late in the season.
 He had only two hits in 15 at-bats for the Bisons but remained with the team in the playoffs, as the Bisons won their first Governors' Cup in nearly 40 years and made it to the Triple-A World Series.
 Roberts later said his promotion to Buffalo was exciting because he realized he was getting close to the big leagues and his time there made him a better player.

 Roberts played with the Cañeros de Los Mochis of the Mexican Pacific League during the 1998–99 season before playing for the Criollos de Caguas in Puerto Rico, where he played with Alex Cora, and had Joey Cora as general manager.
 Almost 20 years later Roberts, as manager of the Dodgers, would go on to meet Alex Cora as manager of the Red Sox in the 2018 MLB World Series.